sandralin33/pic16a-project/README.md

 Sandra Lin, Jaeu Choi, Jodie Chen

 ## Short Description
-The goal of this project is to determine the features of individual’s health data that are highly predictive of whether the individual would get a stroke or not.
+The goal of this project is to determine which features of an individual’s health data are highly predictive of whether the individual would get a stroke or not.

 ## Dataset
 The dataset we used was “[Stroke Prediction Dataset”](https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset?page=2) from kaggle.com.
 The dataset was created by [fedesoriano](https://www.kaggle.com/fedesoriano) from kaggle.com, and the source of the data is confidential.
 The dataset allows its use only for educational purposes.